Contractor Marketing in Mesa, AZ: Tap Into the East Valley's Biggest Opportunity

 Snowbird Season: Mesa's Secret Revenue Boost

-Mesa has one of the highest concentrations of snowbird communities in the entire state.
-East Mesa in particular is home to dozens of 55-plus communities and RV resorts that fill up every October and empty out by April.
+The city has one of the highest concentrations of snowbird communities in the entire state.
+The eastern part of the area in particular is home to dozens of 55-plus communities and RV resorts that fill up every October and empty out by April.
 These seasonal residents come from Canada, the Midwest, and the Pacific Northwest, and they arrive with projects in mind.

 The services snowbirds need most include HVAC tune-ups and replacements (the system sat idle all summer), plumbing inspections and repairs, painting and cosmetic updates, landscaping cleanup and redesign, and general handyman work to get the property back in shape after months of vacancy.